kyle-lesinger/dl_dm_rzsm_subseasonal_forecast/README.md

 - 6.)
 03b_save_CRPSS_for_each_lead_and_experiment.ipynb - Save continous ranked probability score values (CRPS) for each experiment type.
 - 7.)
 04a_ACC_CRPSS_hitRate_CONUS.ipynb - Create plots for the ACC and CRPS for each experiment type.
 Spatial plots and line plots included.
 Only for CONUS region which included multiple experiments.
 - 8.)
 04b_ACC_CRPSS_hitRate_season_CONUS.ipynb - Create plots for the ACC and CRPS for each experiment type.
 Spatial plots and line plots included.
 Only for China and Australia.
--  - Bias correct raw GEFSv12 and ECMWF files (use additive mean bias correction).
+- 9.)
+04c_KGE_CONUS.ipynb - Save Kling-Gupte Efficiency (KGE) for CONUS.
+- 10.)
+04d_Plot_permutation_test_results_UPDATE.ipynb - Plot the CONUS permutation tests.
+- 11.)
+04e_autocorrelation_GLEAM.ipynb - Compute and plot the autocorrelation for each region.
-- 5.)
+- 12.)